tytydraco/yessleep/out/My_roommate_has_been_recording_nosleep_stories_for_a_while_now_He_wouldnt_let_me_inside_his_bathroom.md

 It sounded like pain.

-Running through the edit, there were still chunks of recording untouched.
+Running through the edit, there were still chunks of recording, untouched.

 “I… ice… cream…I…”